Ninja-Koala/curly_curves/content/posts/quadratic_bezier_arc_length_parametrization.md

 $e^\alpha$.
 For all the details, see [wikipedia](https://en.wikipedia.org/wiki/Schanuel%27s_conjecture).

 Looking at Lin's result, i thought it looked promising for proving the nonexistence of a closed form arc length parametrization.
 Of course, it's a bummer that it depends on an unproven conjecture, but well.
+The rest of the post assumes Schanuel's conjecture to be true.

 OK, let's start digging into the math: